ember-learn/guides-source/guides/release/models/customizing-adapters.md

 Ember adapters.

 - [DS.JSONAPIAdapter](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONAPIAdapter)
-The `JSONAPIAdapter` is the default adapter and follows JSON API conventions to communicate with an HTTP server by transmitting JSON via XHR.
+The `JSONAPIAdapter` is the default adapter and follows JSON:API conventions to communicate with an HTTP server by transmitting JSON via XHR.